The following is an interview done with Nicholas Sansbury Smith, author of the Extinction Series, Hell Divers Series, Trackers Series and ORBS.

 Smith is an excellent author, one I have followed for a while starting with the Extinction Series.
 I cannot speak highly enough of Nicholas Sansbury Smith’s creativity and his genuine ability to mesmerize the reader/listener while effectively inducing horror with each word.
 What makes his series so captivating and horrifying is the realness of an EMP attack and the likely consequences – he blends and molds his stories so expertly that one cannot distinguish between reality or fiction!
 Check out his books on Amazon and Audible.com!

-What were your goals and intentions in this book, and how well do you feel you achieved them?
+What were your goals and intentions in this series of books, and how well do you feel you achieved them?

 What do you think most characterizes your writing?

-How did you become involved with the subject or theme of your book?
+How did you become involved with the subject or theme of your books?

 Where did your love of books/storytelling/reading/writing/etc. come from?